“I’m a resident of the Ohio River watershed.”

 The watershed isn’t an issue for only those on one side of the aisle.
 Drinking water quality, livelihoods supported by the river and its tributaries, the health and future of our watershed communities — these should not be partisan issues.

-The project will launch with an interactive map tour of highlights along the Ohio River.
-Later in the project, we’ll be finding out what watershed-native wildlife graced the cameras set up by a photographer we’re working with through the National Geographic Society.
+The project launched in November 2019 with a regular publication schedule through early February 2019.
+In spring/early summer 2020, we’ll be finding out what watershed-native wildlife graced the cameras set up by a photographer we’re working with through the National Geographic Society.

 If you have comments, questions or suggestions about the Good River project, please reach out to Halle Stockton at PublicSource by emailing email@example.com or calling 412-515-0065.